-- Include foods that support liver function, such as cruciferous vegetables and citrus fruits, in your diet to enhance the body’s natural detoxification processes and help with reducing the risk of chronic diseases.
+- Include foods that support liver function, such as cruciferous vegetables and citrus fruits, in your diet to enhance the body’s natural detoxification processes and help reduce the risk of chronic diseases.

 Improved Mental Health

-While mental health may not be directly related to physical health, it’s important to recognize the link between mental well-being and the risk of chronic diseases.
+While mental health may not be directly related to physical health, it’s important to recognise the link between mental well-being and the risk of chronic diseases.